rabia-iqbal-digital/google-ads-ecommerce-audit/README.md

 ### 06 — Ad asset QA issues require attention

-The audit identified asset-related issues including business-logo problems and other asset/eligibility concerns.
+The audit identified asset-related issues, including business logo and asset eligibility concerns.

 These should be reviewed, corrected, replaced, or appealed where appropriate to protect campaign eligibility and ad quality.